Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

     1. Change the **App URL** field to be `https://localhost:44351` as this URL is the URL registered in the Azure AD application representing the Web API.
     1. Check the **Enable SSL** field

+If you are not using Visual Studio, edit the `TodoListService\Properties\launchsettings.json` file.

 ## How to deploy this sample to Azure

-This project has one WebApp / Web API project.
+This solution has one Web API project.
 To deploy it to Azure Web Sites, you'll need to:

 - create an Azure Web Site
 - publish the Web App / Web APIs to the web site, and